Rising-Stars-by-Sunshine/STATS201-PS2-Jenny/Method/README.md

 ### 2.1.1 Data Processing

 **Dataset Collection:** Gather a comprehensive dataset from Twitter, encompassing over a million tweets from January to July 2022.
-Utilize a publicly available crawler and the Twitter API for data acquisition.

 **Tweet Classification:** Employ OpenAI's GPT-3.5 model for tweet classification based on stances (believers, neutrals, deniers) and sentiments (positive, negative).
 Classify tweets receiving the top 1000 likes to ensure relevance and significance.